panva/node-oidc-provider/docs/README.md

 #### challengeSecret

 Specifies the cryptographic secret value used for generating server-provided challenges.
-This value MUST be a 32-byte length Buffer instance to ensure sufficient entropy for secure challenge generation.
+This value MUST be a 32-byte Buffer instance to ensure sufficient entropy for secure challenge generation.

 _**default value**_: